-68 National Renewable Energy Laboratory, Community Choice Aggregation: Challenges, Opportunities, and Impacts on Renewable Energy Market, February 2019, page 2.
-Available at https://www.nrel.gov/docs/fy19osti/72195.pdf new projects.
+Massachusetts municipal aggregators utilize approaches to support the development of new renewable energy projects similar to the approaches used in other states with restructured electricity markets.
+Massachusetts seeks to increase the demand for RECs which adds to revenues available to new projects.
 Some of these programs have experimented with participating in separate funds that use revenue from excess RECs from procurements to provide financial support to the aid in the development of new projects.
-Although Municipal Aggregation programs in Massachusetts have not entered longer term contracts for renewable energy, 69 some Municipal Aggregation programs such as, Cape Light Compact, have tried innovative approaches to achieve support for renewables without using long term contracts.
-70 Each municipal aggregation must balance the needs of keeping rates reasonably low while also continuing to operate its Municipal Aggregation program as clean energy sourced programs.
+Since the Massachusetts statute and guidance documents do not explicitly allow Municipal Aggregation programs to enter into longer term contracts for renewable energy,59 some Municipal Aggregation programs such as, Cape Light Compact, have tried innovative approaches achieve support for renewables without using long term contracts.
+Each municipal aggregation must balance the needs of keeping rates reasonably low while also continuing to operate its Municipal Aggregation program as clean energy sourced programs.